-We believe that to print a poem beautifully is to make it permanent — not as nostalgia, but as an act of cultural stewardship.
+We believe that to publish a poem beautifully is to honor it — not as nostalgia, but as an act of cultural stewardship and faith in language itself.

 About Ink & Ribbon